MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/white-glove.md

 ### Technican flow

-The first part of the Windows Autopilot for white glove deployment process is designed to be carried out by a technician; this could be a member of the IT staff, a services partner, or an OEM – each organization can decide who should perform these activities.
+After the customer or IT Admin has targeted all the apps and settings they want for their devices through Intune, the white glove technician can begin the white glove process.
+The technician could be a member of the IT staff, a services partner, or an OEM – each organization can decide who should perform these activities.
 Regardless of the scenario, the process to be performed by the technician is the same:
 - Boot the device (running Windows 10 Pro, Enterprise, or Education SKUs, version 1903 or later).
 - From the first OOBE screen (which could be a language selection or locale selection screen), do not click **Next**.
 Instead, press the Windows key five times to view an additional options dialog.
 From that screen, choose the **Windows Autopilot provisioning** option and then click **Continue**.